knappmk/tensorflow-builder/README.md

 # tensorflow-builder

-This repository contains bash scripts that will automate generic TensorFlow builds using docker.
+This repository contains bash scripts that will automate **generic** TensorFlow builds using docker.
 The script is designed to create a `.whl` file which can be installed via `pip`.

+The default build parameters are set to support CPU instruction sets:
+- MMX
+- SSE, SSE2, SSE3, SSSE3, SSE4A, SSE4.1, SSE4.2
+- AVX, AVX2

+For GPU support defaults for compute capabilities are:
+- 3.0, 3.5
+- 5.0, 5.2
+- 6.1
+- 7.0, 7.5

 ## Requirements